image

 At the very end of the rendering process, just before we write the completely rendered HTML out to disk, if there is a #filters folder and it has a finalFilter.rb file in it, we call that file’s top-level finalFilter() method with one parameter — the page table.

-This is your chance to modify the page table’s :renderedtext entry, which contains the completely rendered page object, ready to write out to disk.
-In my own sites, for example, this is the point at which I typically run SmartyPants to turn the page’s quotation marks into smart quotes.
+In my own sites, for example, this is the point at which I might run SmartyPants to turn the page’s quotation marks into smart quotes.
 Why do I wait until the last moment to do this?
 Well, for one thing, it isn’t necessary to do it any earlier.
 For another, events such as macro processing and even insertion of the title into the page header may generate text that SmartyPants needs to deal with, so clearly it makes sense for SmartPants to come into play later than these events.

-Next: The Page Header
+Next: The Page Header and Page Footer

-This documentation prepared by Matt Neuburg, phd = matt at tidbits dot com (http://www.tidbits.com/matt/), using RubyFrontier.
+This documentation prepared by Matt Neuburg, phd = matt at tidbits dot com (http://www.apeth.net/matt/), using RubyFrontier.